 What causes breast cancer?

-Advocates of the orthodox medical culture claim that smoking, infections, genetics, inflammation, hormonal aspects, and nutritional imbalances are the risk factors or causes of cancer.
-However, the medical profession has known for a very long time that exposure to ionizing radiation is a major proven cause of human cancer.
+Advocates of the orthodox medical culture claim that smoking, alcohol, infections, genetics, inflammation, hormonal aspects, and nutritional imbalances are the risk factors or causes of cancer.
+However, the medical profession has known for a very long time that exposure to low-dosage ionizing radiation (such as from medical x-ray radiation) is a major proven cause of human cancer.

 In other words...

-One of the core medical modalities used to diagnose, treat and "cure" all types of ailments including breast cancer, the use of x rays, is predominantly the prime cause of the disease.
+One of the core medical modalities used to diagnose, treat and "cure" all types of ailments including breast cancer, the use of x-rays/low-dose radiation (LDR), is the prime cause of the disease.

-Also, while mammogram radiation exposures signify very low doses, which according to conventional medicine represent mere "hypothetical" risks, the actual facts about radiation and ionizing radiation side effects irrefutably and clearly demonstrate that even mammography causes cancer (neither is digital mammography, breast tomosynthesis (3D mammography), or a diagnostic mammogram exempt from this causality).
+Also, while mammogram radiation exposure signifies very low doses, which according to conventional medicine represent mere "hypothetical" risks, the actual facts about radiation and ionizing radiation side effects irrefutably and clearly demonstrate that even traditional film-screen mammograms cause cancer (i.e., they are carcinogenic) –neither are digital mammography, digital breast tomosynthesis (DBT)/tomography (a.k.a 3D mammograms), or a diagnostic mammogram exempt from this causality.

-Even the seemingly unbeatable value of free mammograms is differently perceived following this correct understanding of radiation risks.
-And so is participating in a breast cancer awareness campaign (such as "mamming"), wearing a popular breast cancer logo, or donating money to a non-profit cancer research charity supporting the use of mammography, such as Susan G. Komen.
+Even the seemingly unbeatable value of low cost mammography, and especially free mammograms, is differently perceived following this correct understanding of radiation risks.
+And so is participating in a pink ribbon walk (the "Race Against Breast Cancer"), promoting a breast cancer awareness campaign (such as "mamming"), wearing a popular breast cancer logo, or donating money to a non-profit cancer research charity supporting the use of mammography, such as Susan G. Komen.

-Besides providing answers to such questions as "what is radiation?" and "does radiation cause cancer?", this mammography (e)book also reveals that the damage and the side effects of radiation don't just encompass the activation of inflammatory substances (as seen in the bystander effect) and the induction of genetic mutations but also... (find out more in the (e)book).
+Besides providing answers to such questions as "what is radiation?" and "does radiation cause cancer?", this mammography e-book also reveals that the damage and the side effects of radiation don't just encompass the activation of inflammatory substances (as seen in the bystander effect) and the induction of genetic mutations but also... (find out more in the digital book).

 What is mammography?

-Here's a concise mammography definition: it is a medical procedure aimed at the detection of early breast cancer symptoms (e.g., a breast cancer lump).
+Here's a useful mammography definition: it is a technical procedure aimed at the detection of early breast cancer symptoms (e.g., a breast cancer lump), based on the medical presumption that their early discovery (and subsequent treatment) will reduce or prevent the incidence (occurrence) of advanced late-stage, potentially deadly, breast cancers.

-Among the dangers of mammography is that many patients end up overdiagnosed (=received a false diagnosis).
+Among the bigger mammogram side effects, or dangers of mammography, is that many patients end up getting overdiagnosed (which means they basically got misdiagnosed).

 The medical allopathy asserts that mammogram screening reduces the need for invasive breast cancer treatments such as surgery, cancer radiation therapy (radiotherapy), or chemotherapy because cancers are detected in the early, curable stages.

-Yet, research studies by independent investigators uncovered again and again an increase of these standard breast cancer treatments following mammographic breast examinations.
-For instance, chemotherapy for breast cancer isn't uncommon, and numerous women end up getting on the heels of a breast biopsy a lumpectomy or a (double) mastectomy -sometimes requiring breast reconstructive surgery afterwards.
+Yet, research studies by independent investigators (e.g., Peter Gotzsche, MD) uncovered again and again an increase of these standard breast cancer protocols following mammographic breast examinations.
+For instance, cytotoxic chemotherapy for breast cancer isn't uncommon, and numerous women end up getting a lumpectomy or a (double) mastectomy on the heels of a breast biopsy –sometimes requiring breast reconstructive surgery afterwards.

 Why more breast cancer treatments?

-Methods of breast cancer examination and their findings, such as an abnormal mammogram, may denote microcalcifications, dense breast tissue/breast mass, or some sort of irregular tissue growth (e.g., breast lumps, fibroadenomas, breast cysts, lobular carcinoma in situ, or ductal breast cancer such as ductal carcinoma in situ).
+Methods of breast cancer examination and their findings, such as an abnormal mammogram, may denote microcalcifications, dense breast tissue/breast mass, or some sort of irregular tissue growth (e.g., breast lumps, fibroadenomas, breast cysts, lobular carcinoma in situ, or ductal breast cancer such as ductal carcinoma in situ [DCIS]).

-...in a large percentage of mammogram results and findings denoting breast cancer the physical abnormalities detected in mammogram photos and breast exam videos are pseudo-cancers (=non-cancers), tumors that do not progress, rather than growths denoting malignant invasive breast cancer.
-More recently (by late 2013), pseudo-cancers have also been labeled “IDLE” (indolent lesions).
+...in a large percentage of mammogram results and findings denoting breast cancer the physical abnormalities detected by a pathologist in mammogram photos and breast exam videos are pseudo-cancers (=non-cancers or "stage zero" cancers), tumors that do not progress, rather than growths denoting malignant invasive breast cancer.
+By late 2013, these early stage or stage zero pseudo-cancers have also been more commonly labeled “IDLE” (acronym for indolent lesions).

-Essentially, these particular physical symptoms of breast cancer represent false positive findings.
+Essentially, these particular physical symptoms of breast cancer represent a form of false positive findings.

-Unfortunately, the induction of tremendous damage to (healthy) women begins with the comparatively innocuous but quite common experience that breast mammography is painful and hurts but it doesn't stop with overdiagnosis due to uncertainties in the interpretation of breast cancer pathology because, in addition, there are the issues of recurrent breast cancer and metastasis of secondary distant cancers, and... (find out more in the (e)book).
+Unfortunately, the induction of tremendous damage to (healthy) women begins with the comparatively innocuous but quite common experience that breast mammography is painful (mammograms hurt).
+But it doesn't stop with overdiagnosis (over-detection) due to uncertainties in the interpretation of breast cancer pathology or an inconclusive mammogram because, in addition, there are the issues of recurrent breast cancer and metastasis of secondary distant cancers, and... (find out more in the e-book).

 Because mammography screening finds breast cancer in the early stages of development, the theoretical presumption is that this will lead to a decrease in breast cancer mortality.
-Breast cancer statistics reveal a decline in breast cancer deaths.
-The cancer establishment claims that mammographic screening is a significant factor for making strides against breast cancer.
-However, mammography is... (find out more in the (e)book).
+Official breast cancer statistics reveal a decline in breast cancer deaths.
+The cancer establishment claims that population-based routine mammographic screening is a significant factor for making strides against breast cancer.

 "You are less likely to do the wrong thing if you believe that "the authorities are always wrong," because then you will begin to question their assumptions, evaluate their evidence, and examine their reasoning."
 (Ray Peat, PhD, Biologist, in 1997)